MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/External-Tables.md

 -  Using the New-NAVTableConnection cmdlet provides a static and global way of registering a table connection.
 The registered table connection is stored to the application database, which makes it available at all times.

 ### Using the REGISTERTABLECONNECTION function
 The REGISTERTABLECONNECTION function can be called from anywhere in your application code.
-For example, you might want to register the connection when the company is initialized, as in the example that follows, or when the page that uses the external table opens.
+For example, you might want to register the connection when the page that uses the table is opened or when the company is initialized (see the [Examples](#Examples) section to see these example in code).

 The REGISTERTABLECONNECTION function has the following syntax: